The National Institute of Whole Health

 In an attempt to stem the tide of chronic disease, patient engagement and health behavior change are now important issues for medical providers.
-Current healthcare reform mandates focus on patient health education, disease prevention and patient health advocacy as part of the Pay for Performance and Meaningful Use guidelines that medical professionals are tasked with providing for their patients.
+Current healthcare reform mandates focus on patient health education, disease prevention and patient advocacy as part of the Value Based Care P4P and Meaningful Use guidelines, that medical professionals are tasked with providing for their patients.

-Since 1980, the National Institute of Whole Health (NIWH) has been researching and developing, at Boston area hospitals and medical centers, a model of communication skills and patient education for clinicians that leads to enhanced patient engagement, patient empowerment and decision making and sustainable health behavior change.
+Since 1977, the National Institute of Whole Health (NIWH) has been developing and researching, at national and Boston area hospitals and medical centers, a model of communication skills and patient education for clinicians that leads to enhanced patient engagement, patient empowerment and decision making and sustainable health behavior change.

-In addition to its previous 35 years of research, the model is currently the subject of two (2) studies out of Central Michigan University and is IRB approved for a 2015 registered Clinical Trial Study at Michigan State University, Institute of Health Policy and Innovation, under the direction of Saleh Aldasouqi, MD.
+In addition to its previous 46 years of research, the model has been the subject of two (2) studies; one out of Central Michigan University and (2) has been IRB approved for a registered Clinical Trial Study at Michigan State University, Institute of Health Policy and Innovation, under the direction of Saleh Aldasouqi, MD.
 NIWH has signed a collaborative research agreement with Michigan State University, College of Human Medicine.
+See the MSU published study.

-NIWH now offers a 20-contact hour, continuing education on-line workshop, Behavioral Engagement that is both cost and time effective for busy physicians and medical providers.
-The workshop offers five (5) audio presentations, PDF files of handouts and research abstracts and Power Point Slides that accompany each audio.
+NIWH now offers a 20-contact hour, on-line workshop in Behavioral Engagement that is both cost and time effective for busy physicians and medical providers.
+The workshop offers four (4) audio webinar presentations, with PDF files of handouts and research abstracts and Power Point Slides that accompany each audio.

-The individual audio presentations are approximately 32 minutes long.
-In addition,there are three (3) streamed video courses offering a total of 3.5 hours of content, collectively.
-The video courses, presented and filmed in Boston at the Tufts School of Medicine, New England Medical Center, are:
+The individual audio webinar presentations are approximately 32 minutes long.
+In addition, there are three (3) streamed video or audio formatted courses offering a total of 3.5 hours of content.
+The video courses, presented and filmed in Boston at the Tufts School of Medicine, Tufts Medical Center, are:

 The Zen of Imperfection